rackerlabs/technical-blog/_posts/2016-05-13-keystone_horizon_nginx_Ubuntu_1604.md

     - NGINX
 ---

-Run OpenStack Keystone and Horizon using Nginx on Ubuntu 16.04
+Run OpenStack Keystone and Horizon using NGINX on Ubuntu 16.04
 ==============================================================

 I have previously wrote an article showing how to [convert OpenStack from using an Apache server for both Keystone and the Horizon interface](https://developer.rackspace.com/blog/keystone_horizon_nginx/).
 Since that article was written, OpenStack has moved to the Mitaka release, and Unbuntu has moved to a new long term release "Ubuntu 16.04 - xenial".
 These two releases bring a number of changes to the configuration.
 In this article, I show you how to make the transition to ngix running these newer releases.